qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Rscript/initial_soil_script.md

 ![](initial_soil_script_files/figure-markdown_strict/unnamed-chunk-5-2.png)![](initial_soil_script_files/figure-markdown_strict/unnamed-chunk-5-3.png)![](initial_soil_script_files/figure-markdown_strict/unnamed-chunk-5-4.png)![](initial_soil_script_files/figure-markdown_strict/unnamed-chunk-5-5.png)

-Adding Date to the model:
+Adding Date to the model: \> S550: Is the transformation completely necessary?
+How much of a difference does it make in the fit?
+It makes the results less intuitive, so perhaps it's best to leave it out unless the linearity assumption is strongly violated.

     boxcox(MWD~Block+Treatment*Date, data=soil)